hellloxiaotian/hellloxiaotian.github.io/publication.md

 ## Projects (项目)

-1. Research on intelligent object detectin method, 2021.09-
+1. 2021.09-2024.08 The Fundamental Research Funds for the Central Universities.
-2. National Nature ScienceFoundation of China Gant No. 61876051.
+2. 2021.09-  Research on intelligent object detectin method.
-3. ShenzhenKey Laboratory of Visual Object Detection and Recognition under Grant No. ZDSYS20190902093015527.
+3. 2019.01-2022.12 National Nature ScienceFoundation of China Gant No. 61876051.
-4. Shenzhen Science and technology innovation Commission  under Grant No. JSGG20190220153602271.
+4. 2020.01-2021.12 ShenzhenKey Laboratory of Visual Object Detection and Recognition under Grant No. ZDSYS20190902093015527.
-5. 2016.1-2017.02 National Natural Science Foundation of China Youth Fund funded projects (61502123)—Research on Multi-core program complicating error elimination method.
+5. 2019.08-2022.08 Shenzhen Science and technology innovation Commission  under Grant No. JSGG20190220153602271.
-6. 2015.7-2015.12 Heilongjiang Science Foundation Project (QC2015084)—Research based on Multi-core processor fault  diagnosis method of deterministic repetition.
+6. 2016.1-2017.02 National Natural Science Foundation of China Youth Fund funded projects (61502123)—Research on Multi-core program complicating error elimination method.
-7. 2013.12-2015.07 The Cooperation Project of Harbin University of Science and Technology and Beijing Aerospace System Engineering Research—The implementations and design of network flow classification.
+7. 2015.7-2015.12 Heilongjiang Science Foundation Project (QC2015084)—Research based on Multi-core processor fault  diagnosis method of deterministic repetition.
-8. 2012.04-2013.10 The Innovative Project of Undergraduate of Heilongjiang Province—The implementations and design of  network down-hole monitoring system.
+8. 2013.12-2015.07 The Cooperation Project of Harbin University of Science and Technology and Beijing Aerospace System Engineering Research—The implementations and design of network flow classification.
-9. 2021.9-2024.08 The Fundamental Research Funds for the Central Universities
+9. 2012.04-2013.10 The Innovative Project of Undergraduate of Heilongjiang Province—The implementations and design of  network down-hole monitoring system.